More than 1,000 wildfire evacuees in Vernon - The Golden Star

 Most have come from West Kelowna, Westbank First Nation, Westside Road, Kelowna and Lake Country.
 Some evacuees have also come from the Shuswap area, near the Adams Lake fire.

-Groups, businesses and individuals are coming together to assist anyone who needs it.

-“We have had a number of community members reach out and ask how they can volunteer with ESS and be part of this current response.
-At this time, we are not calling for new volunteers,” said Christy Poirier, ESS information officer.
-“We have a strong pool of trained ESS volunteers who have been ready and willing to assist as we’ve needed over the last several days.
-They’ve done an outstanding job.”

-The city’s Emergency Operations Centre (EOC) remains activated at a level 3, while also monitoring the fire situation in the Central Okanagan and Shuswap regions.
+The City of Vernon’s Emergency Operations Centre (EOC) remains activated at a level 3, while also monitoring the fire situation in the Central Okanagan and Shuswap regions.
+The city has remained in close contact with neighbouring communities, BC Wildfire Service and the Province of B.C.

 “In addition to monitoring fire activities, the city has been diligent to review its own emergency response plans and staff are ready to act if something happens locally,” said Vernon fire chief David Lind.